Sommer Ray Shows Off Thick Thighs In Bikini Briefs Blowing Instagram’s Mind

 Muscles are Sommer Ray’s domain.
-The fitness model and internet sensation has become one of Instagram’s most famous swimwear faces – while Sommer doesn’t come with a Sports Illustrated start or any official training, this 22-year-old is more than making her mark.
-Sommer’s insane strength, sexy curves, and infectious personality have earned her a following of over 22 million on Instagram.
+The fitness model and internet sensation has become one of Instagram’s most famous swimwear faces.
+While Sommer doesn’t come with a Sports Illustrated start or any official training, this 22-year-old is more than making her mark.
+Sommer’s insane strength, sexy curves, and infectious personality have earned her a following of more than 22 million on Instagram.
 Clearly, the platform has realized that this girl is worth keeping tabs on.

 Earlier today, Sommer updated her account.
-The model had opted for a classy finish – goofy and hand-held photos or videos might be one side to the star, but a chic finish is the other.
-Sommer had been photographed in black-and-white and against a plain background.
+The model had opted for a classy finish.
+Goofy and hand-held photos or videos might be one side to the star, but a chic finish is the other.
+Sommer was photographed in black-and-white against a plain background.
 The blonde was striking a confident pose as she stood on tip-toes, with her insane muscles on full show via a tiny pair of leopard-print bikini briefs.
 Despite somewhat of a topless feel via a denim jacket appearing open on the model, the feel was classy.
 Sommer’s built rear, super-muscular quads, and toned calves were on full show, although fans were also seeing the star’s super-flat stomach and a fair amount of cleavage.

 Sommer posed for her first snap with a direct gaze, with the second photo showing the model looking to the side.
-A simple and powerful caption from Ray reminded fans that grueling workouts are responsible for the way she looks – Sommer seemed to confirm that putting in a little effort ranks higher for her than dropping into clinics.
+A simple and powerful caption from Ray reminded fans that grueling workouts are responsible for the way she looks.
+Sommer seemed to confirm that putting in a little effort ranks higher for her than dropping into clinics.

 It looks like Sommer has blown Instagram’s mind.